Verpelét: History

 The 1701 census registered the settlement as a populous market town, at which time 69 adult male taxpayers and 65 female taxpayers were registered.
 The 18th century can also be attributed to the development of the landlords' management of majors.
 The first merchants of the settlement were the innkeepers.
 By the beginning of the 19th century, parallel to the growth of the population.
 Baron József Brudern, the owner of the settlement, received from the ruler the right to hold four national fairs a year from 1797.
 The Jews settled in the 17th century.
 The largest population of the Jewish community was registered in 1869 (324 people).
 The Jews were engaged in wine production and trade.
 The only wooden synagogue in the Carpathian Basin was built in Verepelét, which was demolished in 1961.
 The Jewish community was almost completely destroyed in the years of the Second World War, the former synagogue now houses the settlement's fire station.

 The railway reached the settlement in 1886, when a local interest railway line from Kisterenye to Kisújszállás was built on the initiative of Count Gyula Károlyi.
 In the 20th century, new occupations appeared in the settlement: transporter, garbage collector, printer, hotelier, tire repairer, tailor, butcher and hairdresser.
 The number of small craftsmen increased to 81 people by 1983, who practiced a total of 84 professions.
-The settlement was a village from October 22 in 1950, and was granted the status of a large village on May 1 in 1973.
+The settlement was a village from October 22, 1950, and was granted the status of a large village on May 1, 1973.
 With the land reform of 1945 237 new farms were established in Verpelét.
 They were primarily engaged in viticulture, inland farming, grain production and tobacco production.
-On September 4 in 1948, the tenant cooperative was formed with 49 members.
+On September 4, 1948, the tenant cooperative was formed with 49 members.
 The establishment of the medium tank regiment in 1952 gave the settlement a new direction.
 Therefore, officers' quarters and service facilities.
 New apartments were built, some three-story block houses were completed, which gave Verpelét an urban appearance.
 The settlement is an economic center, an outstanding production and processing center of the western part of the Eger wine region.
 Thanks to wine tourism and living cultural traditions, it has significant tourism potential.
 Verpelét is a town since 2013.
 Nowadays two uninhabited outskirts: "Jakabdomb" and "Kistölgyes" – 2 and 6 km far from the town – have different postal codes (3331 and 3264).